oldschmetterhand/gatsby_markdownBlog/README.md

       1. module.exports.pathPrefix = /Path/to/folder/of/indexHtml/
       2. gatsby-plugin-manifest: option object: option.start_url = /Path/to/folder/of/indexHtml/

+    So if you application lies at: "https:glossa.uni-graz.at/gamsdev/xyz/erla/app/" set both paths to:
+    /gamsdev/xyz/erla/app/

     ***Deploy to Github Pages***

-    If your github pages lies at page "XYZ" set both paths (see above) to "/XYZ"
+    If your github pages lies at page "XYZ" set both paths (described in "Deploy to Gamsdev") to "/XYZ"

-    ***Deploy to Gamsdev***

-    If you application lies at: "https:glossa.uni-graz.at/gamsdev/xyz/erla/app/" set both paths to:
-    /gamsdev/xyz/erla/app/
+    Then run:
+    ```sh
+    npm deploy
+    ```

 ----------------------------------